Career spotlights

 DevSecOps: a growing sector in the cloud

-DevSecOps introduces security testing into every stage of the software development cycle by integrating tools and processes that encourage collaboration between developers, security specialists, and operation teams.
-Despite not yet being widely recognized as standard DevOps practices, DevSecOps is being considered a cultural transformation, reimagining security responsibility by sharing it amongst everyone involved in building the software.
+DevSecOps integrates security testing into every phase of the software development lifecycle by fostering collaboration among developers, security experts, and operations teams.
+Although not yet universally recognized as a standard DevOps practice, DevSecOps is viewed as a cultural shift that redistributes security responsibilities between everyone involved in software development.